The Inspirations

 Sconces with shades, often made of fabric, glass, or metal, tend to diffuse the light, creating a softer, more ambient glow.

-Exposed bulb sconces provide a more direct and often brighter light, making them a stylish choice for a modern or industrial aesthetic.
+Exposed bulb sconces provide more direct, often brighter light, making them a stylish choice for a modern or industrial aesthetic.

 Single-light sconces are a classic and versatile option.
 Multi-light sconces can provide a wider spread of light and also serve as a more decorative element.